gilcel/seiscomp3/README.md

 If everything compiled fine, the files will be installed in ${HOME}/seiscomp3

-### Increase max open files for seedlink on System Startup
+### Increase max open files for seedlink on macOS System Startup

 To avoid getting seedlink errors when starting seiscomp3 with "files open exceed max files ...", increase the max open files on system's startup.